chewnglow/docvlm-eval/eval/README_benchmarks.md

   --dataset mmlongbench-doc \
   --dataset-root dataset \
   --model Step3VL10B \
+  --request-concurrency 4 \
   --output outputs/benchmarks/mmlongbench-doc.pred.jsonl
 ```

+`run_benchmarks.py` uses concurrent OpenAI-compatible requests rather than
+direct `vllm.LLM.generate(prompts, ...)`.
+With vLLM serving, those concurrent
+requests are batched by the vLLM server when its `--max-num-seqs` is greater
+than 1.
+The distributed launcher defaults to `MAX_NUM_SEQS=4` and
+`REQUEST_CONCURRENCY=4`.

 For SlideVQA, choose `--split val` or `--split test`: